 • Requires coding knowledge

-WordPress is a tech-pro’s dream, and a beginner’s nightmare.
+WordPress is a tech pro’s dream, and can be an exciting challenge for beginner’s if they have the time to invest in setting up their site.
 Coding and web hosting knowledge is a must, but if you have the skill, you’ll be rewarded with total creative control.

 If you’re not sure what the difference is, you’ll need to know in order to make an informed decision.
 It’s like ordering food in a different language – why take the risk and pick the wrong thing?